 There are many other networks and retailers that offer affiliate deals – if you cater to a specific niche, it’s definitely worth entering search terms in Google followed by ‘affiliate’ to uncover those best suited to you.

-Black Friday falls on November 29 this year.
-On the surface, it seems sure to be one of the most stressful and competitive periods in the digital publishing calendar as countless publications clamour for clicks.
+On the surface, Black Friday seems sure to be one of the most stressful and competitive periods in the digital publishing calendar as countless publications clamour for clicks.
 We hope this article makes clear that with the right affiliate network on your side, you can capitalise upon the start of the holiday shopping season in various creative ways, without compromising your reputation or editorial schedule.
-With some patience, publishers can reap Black Friday’s rewards on a yearly basis.
+With some patience, publishers can monetise Black Friday and reap its rewards on a yearly basis.